Chart Color Schemes

 North Wahroonga has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include The Residences at Wahroonga Estate, Hornsby Park - from quarry to parklands, Sydney Adventist Hospital Redevelopment, and Hammondcare Hospital And Seniors Housing Development.
+Five projects have been identified by AreaSearch as potentially impacting the area's performance: The Residences at Wahroonga Estate, Hornsby Park - from quarry to parklands, Sydney Adventist Hospital Redevelopment, and Hammondcare Hospital And Seniors Housing Development.

 Professional plan users can use the search below to filter and access additional projects.